Iran’s death row victims from barista to karate champ as brutal executions continue

 Mehdi Mohammadi Fard was arrested and kept in solitary confinement for protesting against the Iranian regime.

-His UK-based family, who live in Nottingham, have appealed to their local MP to try and secure Mr Fard’s release from prison.
+His UK-based family, who live in Nottingham, have appealed to their local MP to try and secure Fard’s release from prison.

 His family claim he has been tortured, assaulted, beaten and sexually assaulted while in custody.